-The Windows 10 Fall Creators Update will definitely be Microsoft’s most secure OS.
-This Windows version features a series of new security features and improvements that will close the door on malware attacks.
+Most people tend to say that we currently enjoy Microsoft’s most secure OS.
+The latest Windows version features a series of new security features and improvements that close the door on malware attacks.

 Windows 10’s main tool in the fight against malware is its built-in antivirus.
 Microsoft has added a bevy of new security features to Windows Defender, making it more powerful than ever.

-The Fall Creators Update offers an interesting security feature that allows users to configure, and manage Windows system and app exploit mitigation settings from the Windows Defender Security Center.
+Users can configure and the Windows system and app exploit mitigation settings with ease.
+It’s all done from the Windows Defender Security Center.

-- In the new window, customize system and program settings
+- In the new window, customize the system and program settings.

 - When you’re done, click Apply > OK.